updated on 17 May 2022

 Here is LawCareers.Net’s 26-step guide to the training contract application process, plus 10 mock interview questions to help you prepare.

 The solicitors’ profession is highly competitive, with excellent candidates applying for a limited number of training contracts.
-However, with thoroughly researched and well-prepared applications, you will already be ahead of much of the competition.
+However, with well-researched and prepared applications, you will be ahead of the game!

 Preparing your training contract applications

-2. Concentrate on one application at a time and tailor it to the firm.
-Always prepare an individual covering letter if this is allowed - this is your chance to impress and market yourself.
-Show the firms that you know about them in some detail.
+2. Concentrate on one application at a time.
+This ensures that each application is tailored to the firm.
+Always prepare an individual covering letter if this is allowed.
+Remember, this is your chance to impress and market yourself.
+Show the firms that you know about them in detail.

 3. Get your CV and covering letter checked.
 Career services and recruitment agencies are usually more than willing to oblige, while you can also run it past friends and family members (who have a good eye for spelling and grammar).